ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 Vue is designed to be as light as possible so that developers can keep a project as lightweight as possible.
 Vue does officially support specific NPM packages for these core functionalities.
 Other packages will follow the same naming conventions as the official supported libraries for convenience sake.
+Like said before we will only focus on the basic Vue functionalities and HTTP calls.
+The other topics will be for a future article.

 ### App.vue
 ```vue